Online Harassment of Japanese Celebrities and Influencers

 Online harassment injures victims' mental health~\cite{Bliuc2018}.
-To measure such damage, we assessed emotional damage due to online harassment using the following prompts: I wanted to remove my account; I didn't want to use the Internet; I felt less motivated to go out and interact socially; I had a sinking feeling for several days; I wanted to be truant or leave my job; I became suicidally depressed; I indulged in substance abuse; and I engaged in self-harm and wrecked some things; Participants responded based on a four-point Likert-type scale, i.g., agree, slightly agree, slightly disagree, and disagree.
+To measure such injury, we assessed emotional injury due to online harassment using the following prompts: I wanted to remove my account; I did not want to use the Internet; I felt less motivated to go out and interact socially; I had a sinking feeling for several days; I wanted to be truant or leave my job; I became suicidally depressed; I indulged in substance abuse; and I engaged in self-harm and wrecked some things.
+Participants responded based on a 4-point Likert-type scale, i.e., agree, slightly agree, slightly disagree, and disagree.
+There were eight questions.

-We acquired one factor, that is, emotional damage, by EFA for these eight items using MLE and Promax rotation, in which we selected the number of factors using the BIC (CFI: $0.923$, RMSEA: $0.128~[0.102, 0.156]$).
+Using EFA, we acquired one factor, i.e., emotional injury (Table~\ref{tab_efa_damage} in the supplementary materials), for these eight items by applying MLE and Promax rotation, from which we selected the number of factors using the BIC (CFI: $0.923$, RMSEA: $0.128~[0.102, 0.156]$).